US E-Commerce Bookkeeping Guide 2026 | Amazon & Wayfair Sellers

 Such write-downs directly impact gross profit and net income in the period recognized.

-Comprehensive Case Study on E-commerce seller– Strong Gross Profit but Net Loss
+Case Study: Strong Gross Profit but Net Loss

 Total Operating Expenses = $520,000